Category Definition · Architectural Trajectory

 Governance OS Maturity Model

-The Governance OS Maturity Model provides a structured framework for assessing organizational governance capability.
-It enables enterprises to evaluate their current governance posture, identify advancement pathways, and benchmark against the structural enforcement standard that defines a full Governance Operating System.
+The Governance OS Maturity Model provides a structured framework for assessing organisational governance capability.
+It enables enterprises to evaluate their current governance posture, identify advancement pathways, and benchmark against the structural enforcement standard that defines the Governance Operating System end-state.

 Level 1 — Ad-Hoc